CognitiveScale/cortex-certifai-examples/scan-manager/docs/README.md

     a [shared access signature (SAS)](https://learn.microsoft.com/en-us/azure/storage/common/storage-sas-overview)
     that grants access to Azure storage container, and it wrapped in quotes in the example to avoid any word-splitting or character expansion.
+1. Follow the [Kubernetes Setup](#kubernetes-setup) instructions to complete the Scan Manager setup.
 1. Use the Certifai Scan Manager application to create use-cases and run scans.

 ### [Using Default Artifacts](#using-default-artifacts)